Recently, a beer promoter at a Jurong West coffee shop took Singapore’s Internet by storm.

 “I never thought I would become this famous!” said Ms Tong.

-Ms Tong didn’t find many things negative about the fame, only that she was more tired than usual.
+Ms Tong didn’t have many negative things to say about her newfound fame, only that she was more tired than usual.

 She claimed that 26 Aug was the busiest day at work yet, working solo and getting no breaks throughout her shift.

-Despite that, Ms Tong said her regular shifts before this were already quite exhausting anyway due to frequently being the only beer promoter in the Jurong West coffee shop.
+Despite that, Ms Tong said her regular shifts before this were already quite exhausting anyway, due to her frequently being the only beer promoter in the Jurong West coffee shop.

 She ultimately found this job satisfactory and currently had no plans to find another.